With voodoo dolls, cookies Saints fans protest missed call

 Michelle Miller, owner of H Rault Locksmiths, says she’s attending a so-called “Boycott Bowl” party.

-“It’s a devastating loss, and we won’t get over it, but … we are used to getting disrespected by the National Football League Association,” she said, making a reference to “Bounty Gate,” when the NFL suspended two Saints coaches for one year, including head coach Sean Payton, after the league found the Saints were rewarding players for hits on opponents with intent to injure.
+“It’s a devastating loss, and we won’t get over it, but … we are used to getting disrespected by the National Football League Association,” she said, making a reference to “Bounty Gate,” when the NFL suspended Saints coaches — including head coach Sean Payton for a year — after finding the Saints were rewarding players for hits on opponents with intent to injure.

 Miller incorporated her locksmith business while taking digs at the NFL.